-I'm a lecturer in cosmology at Queen Mary University of London.
-My main research interest is cosmology with large-scale structure surveys, mainly Euclid and MeerKAT/SKA.
-I am also occasionally working on dark energy models and cosmic strings.
+I am a UKRI Future Leaders Fellow and a Reader in Cosmology at Queen Mary University of London.
+My main research interest is cosmology with radio and optical galaxy surveys, mainly the Euclid satellite mission and MeerKAT/SKA.

 I completed my PhD at the University of Nottingham in 2011, followed by a postdoc at the Univesrity of Manchester (2012), a postdoc at Bologna University (2014), and a Dennis Sciama Fellowship at the Institute of Cosmology & Gravitation in Portsmouth (2017).
 I have an MSc in Elementary Particle Theory from Durham University and a degree in Physics from the University of Athens.